 Calculating the Accumulation Distribution Line (ADL) is the first step to the Chaikin Oscillator.
-This article will cover the basic elements of the Accumulation Distribution Line.
-See our ChartSchool article the details.
+This article will cover the basic elements of the Accumulation Distribution Line; for a more detailed description, see our ChartSchool article on the subject.
 There are three steps to calculating the Accumulation Distribution Line (ADL).
 First, calculate the Money Flow Multiplier.
 Second, multiply this value by volume to find Money Flow Volume.
 Third, create a running total of Money Flow Volume to form the Accumulation Distribution Line (ADL).
 Fourth, take the difference between two moving averages to calculate the Chaikin Oscillator.

 1. Money Flow Multiplier = [(Close - Low) - (High - Close)] /(High - Low) 2.
 Money Flow Volume = Money Flow Multiplier x Volume for the Period 3.
 ADL = Previous ADL + Current Period's Money Flow Volume 4.
 Chaikin Oscillator = (3-day EMA of ADL) - (10-day EMA of ADL)

-The Accumulation Distribution Line rises when the Money Flow Multiplier is positive and falls when negative.
+The Accumulation Distribution Line rises when the Money Flow Multiplier is positive and falls when it is negative.
 This multiplier is positive when the close is in the upper a half of the period's high-low range and negative when the close is in the lower half.
-As a MACD type oscillator, the Chaikin Oscillator turns positive when the faster 3-day EMA moves above the slower 10-day EMA.
+As a MACD-type oscillator, the Chaikin Oscillator turns positive when the faster 3-day EMA moves above the slower 10-day EMA.
 Conversely, the indicator turns negative when the 3-day EMA moves below the 10-day EMA.

 Having clarified that, the indicator is designed to measure the momentum behind buying and selling pressure (Accumulation Distribution Line).
 A move into positive territory indicates that the Accumulation Distribution Line is rising and buying pressure prevails.
 A move into negative territory indicates that the Accumulation Distribution Line is falling and selling pressure prevails.
 Chartists can anticipate crosses into positive or negative territory by looking for bullish or bearish divergences, respectively.